SteveDunn/Vogen/docs/site/Writerside/topics/reference/FAQ.md

 One of the responses in the proposal says that the language team decided that validation policies shouldn’t be part of C# but provided by source generators.

 ## How do I run the benchmarks?

+Run the following in the Vogen.Benchmarks folder:

-`dotnet run -c Release -- --job short --framework net6.0 --filter *`
+`dotnet run -c Release -- --job short --framework net10.0 --filter *`

 ## Why do I get a build error when running `.\Build.ps1`?